YouTube pulls video of DeSantis panel discussion urging no masks for children

 “We removed this video because it included content that contradicts the consensus of local and global health authorities regarding the efficacy of masks to prevent the spread of COVID-19,” Hernandez wrote in a statement shared with The Washington Post.

-At one point during the hour-and-45-minute discussion, DeSantis asks panelists about enforcing mask-wearing for children, which the scientists dispute is effective to prevent the spread of the virus, despite recommendations from the Centers for Disease Control and Prevention and the World Health Organization that children wear masks.
-The CDC advises mask-wearing for children 2 and up, and the WHO recommends masks for children 12 and above.
+At one point during the nearly two-hour discussion, DeSantis asks panelists about enforcing mask-wearing for children, which the scientists dispute is effective to prevent the spread of the virus, despite recommendations from the Centers for Disease Control and Prevention and the World Health Organization that children wear masks.
+The CDC advises mask-wearing for children age 2 and up, and the WHO recommends masks for children 12 and above.

 “Children should not wear face masks,” Kulldorff said in response to DeSantis’s question.
 “They don’t need it for their own protection, and they don’t need it for protecting other people either.”